-Error Code Message Correction 2007 2008 Forward or Reverse End-of-Travel Limit fault Auto mode is selected and the reciprocator has engaged the forward (upper) or reverse (lower) end-of-travel limit sensor.
+Error Code Message Correction 2007 2008 Up or Down End-of-Travel Limit fault Auto mode is selected and the reciprocator has engaged the forward (upper) or reverse (lower) end-of-travel limit sensor.
 Select Manual mode and move the reciprocator off the limit, then re-select Auto mode.
 Check the configured soft top and bottom limits.
 Make sure they do not allow travel to the limit sensors.
 Adjust the configured reciprocator Turn-Around Offset (Nordson CSR only) to ensure that the limit sensors are not engaged.
 Check reciprocator encoder wiring.
-If signals switched position tracking will be reversed.
+If signals are switched the position tracking will be reversed.
 Typically only seen on initial startup or if encoder is replaced.
 Reciprocator encoder has failed.
 Refer to Encoder Failure fault.
-Gun carriage has fallen to the reverse limit as a result of a mechanical failure.
+Gun carriage has fallen to the down limit as a result of a mechanical failure.
 Check belts, pulleys, bearings, etc. for proper operation.
 Refer to reciprocator manual.
 This fault must be reset from the iControl Alarm screen.
 Gun carriage has slowly drifted or was moved to the top or bottom of stroke Incorrect counterweight to neutralize the weight of the guns and gun carriage.
 Refer to reciprocator manual.
 This fault must be reset from the iControl Alarm screen.
 2101 Part size less than minimum Default or preset settings define a stroke length less than the minimum 4 in.
 Change default or preset settings, or if parts are small consider turning off reciprocators for batch.
 2102 Lead gun not defined - using Lead gun number not entered in reciprocator configuration. gun 1 Enter number for lead gun in reciprocator configuration.
 2103 Trail gun not defined - using Trail gun number not entered in reciprocator configuration. gun 1 Enter number for trail gun in reciprocator configuration.
 2104 Trail gun less than lead - trail = lead Lead and trail gun numbers not entered correctly in reciprocator configuration.
 Correct gun number entries in reciprocator configuration.
 Lead gun number must be lower than trail gun number.
 2105 Pattern width not set - using 12 inches No value for pattern width entered in reciprocator configuration.
 Enter value for pattern width in reciprocator configuration.
 2106 Vertical scanner not configured - reciprocator Reciprocator set for variable stroke mode, no part size data available. mode 1 invalid A part size, as seen by a vertical scanner or customer PLC, is required for variable mode.
 If no part size data is available, set reciprocator to a fixed mode.
 Continued

 Error Code Message Correction 2107 Speed calculated less than minimum Default or preset settings for variable mode resulting in speed less than minimum.
 Minimum speed is 15 ft/min.
 Change default or preset settings.
 Part may be too small to use variable mode, change to a fixed mode.
 2108 Speed calculated greater than maximum Default or preset settings for variable mode or fixed with conveyor synchronization resulting in speed faster than maximum.
 Change the default or preset settings or reduce the conveyor speed.
-1112 Positioner not in ready state In/out positioner not in Manual or Auto mode. for color change Color change cycle cannot start unless in/out positioner is in Manual or Auto mode.
-Set in/out positioner mode to Manual or Auto.
 2113 Reciprocator not in ready Reciprocator not in Auto mode. state for color change Color change cycle cannot start unless reciprocator is in Auto mode.
-Set reciprocator mode to Auto 3200 Reciprocator Watchdog fault The reciprocator controller did not respond with a watchdog signal in 1 second.
+Set reciprocator mode to Auto.
+3200 Reciprocator Watchdog fault The reciprocator controller did not respond with a watchdog signal in 1 second.
 Check the Ethernet cable connections and the reciprocator controller.